vit-lebediev/dwr-wp-plugin/README.md

 value, which could be set on plugin settings page!

 ![image](https://cloud.githubusercontent.com/assets/1384973/6256359/2cb64ca4-b7c0-11e4-91ad-f4efc222d127.png)

+## Donations
+I do not accept donations, but I would be very gratitude if you will donate to [science populatization project](http://vertdider.com/pomoshh-proektu/ "Vert Dider") I work on as a volunteer.

+## Bugs & Feature requests
+If you like my plugin, but find a bug in it, please create a bugreport on it's [official Github repository page](https://github.com/Malgin/dwr-wp-plugin/issues)
+Also, if you have an idea how to improve the project further, please create feature requests [there, too](https://github.com/Malgin/dwr-wp-plugin/issues).

 ## Prerequisites
 * In order to use this plugin, you should be familiar with Robokassa system.
 You can read about it on [Robokassa official website](http://robokassa.ru "Robokassa Website") (ru).